Oranienbaum, Germany: History

 The former settlement of Nischwitz was renamed in 1673 after Countess Henriette Catherine of Nassau, a scion of the House of Orange-Nassau (Oranje-Nassau) and princess consort of the then ruling Prince John George II of Anhalt-Dessau.

 From 1683 on, the Countess had the Oranienbaum Palace erected according to plans by the Dutch architect Cornelis Ryckwaert.
 The parks are today included within the Dessau-Wörlitz Garden Realm, a UNESCO World Heritage Site since 2000.

+Under Nazi Germany, Oranienbaum was the location of a forced labour subcamp of the prison in Coswig.